 Don’t Forget to Budget for Medical Expenses

-Also keep in mind that your medical expenses are likely to increase in retirement and should factor into your income plan.
-In fact, Fidelity estimates that an average 65-year-old who retires in 2024 “could spend $165,000 on health care in retirement,” illustrating the need for careful planning.
+Also, keep in mind that your medical expenses are likely to increase in retirement and should be factored into your income plan.
+Fidelity estimates that an average 65-year-old “could spend $165,000 on health care in retirement,” illustrating the need for careful planning.

 To prepare, consider contributing to a health savings account (HSA) during your working years if you have access to one.
 HSAs allow you to save pre-tax dollars, grow them tax-free, and withdraw funds tax-free for qualifying medical expenses.
 For those nearing retirement, look into supplemental Medicare plans, such as Medigap or Medicare Advantage, to help cover costs not included in Original Medicare.